danmurf/CI-MathCaptcha/README.md

 This library is designed to work with CodeIgniter's core Session library.
 I've tested it with the core Form Validation library, but see no reason why you couldn't use it with an alternative.

+Some examples:

+> What do you get if you add eight to five?

+> What is the sum of five and three?

+> What is seven plus six?

+or

+> What is 7 plus 6?

 ##Installation

 The folder structure should match the CodeIgniter folder structure.